keptn/lifecycle-toolkit/docs/content/en/docs/migrate/evolution-klt/_index.md

 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-The Keptn products provide tool-agnostic ways to manage and observe software deployment.
+The Keptn project provides tool-agnostic ways to manage and observe software deployment.
 Keptn connects to the tools you choose through an open event standard to automate delivery and remediation sequences.

+TODO: Adam comment: "Keptn v1 does.
+KLT doesn't use the NATS eventing at all.
+KLT emits events to Kubernetes - but that's opinionated to Kubernetes.

-Two different products are available:
+Two different sub-projects are available:

-* **First Generation:** Keptn v1.y.z LTS, referred to as "Keptn v1"
+* Generation:** Keptn v1.y.z LTS, referred to as "Keptn v1"
-* **Second Generation:** Keptn Lifecycle Toolkit, referred to as KLT
+* Generation:** Keptn Lifecycle Toolkit, referred to as KLT

 In this page, we give a high-level overview of each of these products